paulgibbs/Welcome-Pack/readme.txt

 * Big thanks to [BeLogical](http://buddypress.org/developers/BeLogical/) for his bug reports and time in testing v1.2.
 * Thanks to Jason DeVelvis for reporting bugs in version v1.22.
 * Thanks to [SlaFFik](http://buddypress.org/developers/slaffik/) for providing a Russian translation in version v1.3.
+* Thanks to [urband](http://buddypress.org/developers/urband/) for providing a Hungarian translation in version v1.4.